 Add remaining garlic and cook until aromatic, 30-60 seconds.

-Add marinara, reserved pasta water, and spinach.
+Add marinara, reserved pasta cooking water, and spinach.
 Stir occasionally until spinach wilts, 1-3 minutes.

 Remove from burner.